Brussels at pains to sustain crisis-fighting momentum

 Instead it is likely that every element of banking union and the fiscal, economic and political union ambitions that follow, will be fought over at length and in detail.

-That is the banking equivalent of a mutualization of debt, the very thing that Germany remains adamantly opposed to, at least until the time is right.
+That is the banking equivalent of a mutualisation of debt, the very thing that Germany remains adamantly opposed to, at least until the time is right.

 From Berlin’s point of view, pooling of risk, whether via bank deposits or joint debt issuance, is the culmination of economic integration, not something to be tackled at the start.

-In that regard, any sense that the 11 days since the ECB announced its conditional bond-buying program had somehow resolved the debt crisis would be misguided.
+In that regard, any sense that the 11 days since the ECB announced its conditional bond-buying programme had somehow resolved the debt crisis would be misguided.